Institute of Hotel Management, Catering & Nutrition: Rankings & Awards

-The institute has been ranked as the number one Hotel Management institute in India by Ministry of Tourism, Government of India for the past few years.
-It is also ranked as the top hotel management institute by news agencies like Outlook and Hindustan Times.
-There has been a tough competition between IHM Mumbai and IHM Pusa for the first place in the past but both are the best institutes of hotel management in India and are unique in their own ways.
+The institute has been ranked as the number one Hotel Management institute in India by the Ministry of Tourism, Government of India for several years.
+It has also been ranked as a top hotel management institute by news agencies such as Outlook and Hindustan Times.
+There has been competition between IHM Mumbai and IHM Pusa for the first place in rankings.

 Vegetarian Option

 In 2016, three IHMCTANs - Ahmedabad, Bhopal and Jaipur - started giving a student the option to choose only vegetarian cooking.
 In 2018, the National Council for Hotel Management (NCHM) announced that all IHMs will provide a vegetarian option beginning academic year 2018.
 This decision to offer a vegetarian option by IHMCTANs may be the first amongst any of the hospitality training institutes of the world.
 IHMCTAN at Pusa had already been practicing with vegan cooking through "vegan months" and sustainability practices such as rainwater harvesting.